 - Even the 12.9in iPad Pro could be reason enough for Apple to discontinue the MacBook Air.
 The iPad Pro may indeed have been the killer of the 11in MacBook Air if Apple CEO Tim Cook's comments to the Telegraph are taken into account (published on 1 December 2015).
 Regarding the new Pro iPad, Cook told the Telegraph: "Why would you buy a PC anymore?
 No really, why would you buy one?
 Yes, the iPad Pro is a replacement for a notebook or a desktop for many, many people.
 They will start using it and conclude they no longer need to use anything else, other than their phones."

-It seems likely that the MacBook Air range will be discontinued and replaced by a lower priced MacBook range.
-In January 2017, DigiTimes cited Chinese site Economic Daily News and said Apple is going to drop the price of the non-Touch Bar 13in MacBook Pro and discontinue the MacBook Air, which only exists now in the 13in size.
+With all that in mind it seems likely that the MacBook Air range will be discontinued and replaced by a lower priced MacBook range.
+In January 2017, DigiTimes cited Chinese site Economic Daily News and said Apple is going to drop the price of the non-Touch Bar 13in MacBook Pro and discontinue the MacBook Air.

 It added: "Apple is expected to unveil a new 12-inch MacBook in early second quarter with an additional memory option of 16GB" - this would all but render the Air unnecessary to Apple, even if consumers might lament the absence of its lower price point.